bcleonard/100daysofexercise/r2-log.md

 # 100 Days Of Exercise - Round 2 Log

+### Round 2 Day 15: Thursday, June 21, 2018

+##Today's Progress##:  took Harley for a 30 minute walk.

+**Thoughts**:  walking in the morning is cooler but the dog loves to roll around in the wet grass.
+Now she smells like wet dog with a hint of freshly cut grass.

+### Round 2 Day 14: Wednesday, June 20, 2018

+##Today's Progress##:  completed zombie couch to 5k week 2 workout 1

+**Thoughts**:  ready to complete it this time

+### Round 2 Day 13: Monday, June 18, 2018

+##Today's Progress##:  completed zombie couch to 5k week 1 workout 3

+**Thoughts**:  ready to complete it this time

 ### Round 2 Day 12: Saturday, June 16, 2018

 ##Today's Progress##:  Picked blueberries with Crichton as part of a cub scouts summer service project